Mold Remediation Woodbury, CT - Green Restoration

 Your Woodbury Mold Remediation Specialists Since 2014

 Green Restoration provides IICRC S520 certified mold inspection, containment, remediation, and lab-verified clearance testing in Woodbury, CT, owner-operated with IICRC AMRT and WRT certified leadership.
-We specialize in 18th-century antiques-district Colonial fieldstone cellar remediation, Pomperaug AE Zone flood-legacy plaster-on-lath cavity response, and Lake Quassapaug seasonal-property delayed-discovery mold with historic preservation protocol.
+We specialize in 18th-century antiques-district Colonial fieldstone cellar remediation, Pomperaug floodplain flood-legacy plaster-on-lath cavity response, and Lake Quassapaug seasonal-property delayed-discovery mold with historic preservation protocol.

 Green Restoration local owner